It's official! Prince Harry and Meghan Markle are getting married

 “This is for us.
 It's part of what makes it so special, that it's just ours.
 But we're happy.
 Personally, I love a great love story.”

-Though she comes from a different background than Harry, royal watchers expect Markle to quickly adjust to her role as a princess — and that Britons will welcome her as a new member of the royal family.
+Though Markle comes from a different background than Harry, royal watchers expect her to quickly adjust to her role as a princess — and that Britons will welcome her as a new member of the royal family.

 "I think the British public won't just accept Meghan, I think they will embrace Meghan," said Katie Nicholl, royal correspondent for The Mail on Sunday and a contributor to Vanity Fair.
 "She is a real breath of fresh air.
 She's an actress but she's also a humanitarian.
 And I think she's going to bring something very special to the royal family."